When disaster strikes, you'll want an escape route. You'll also want an alternative way out, especially if you're on the upper floors.

 Out of the five, we can confidently declare the ladders by First Alert to be the winner.

 While it does share some features with the others that are ultimately desirable, such as anti-slip rungs, wide hooks, and a flexible rope-ladder design, it also sports qualities unique to itself.
 For example, it has the highest maximum weight of the five, which is essential when you're trying to get all the members of your household out of harm's way as fast as possible, and meets ASTM standards.

 The other factor, which is one of the primary reasons it secures the spot as the winner, is that you can practice with it.
 Practicing fire safety, especially with your children, is vital for decreasing the amount of panic an emergency might cause and increasing the confidence of being prepared.

-Even though First Alert’s ladder may be the best choice, the other ladders on the list are worth taking a look at.
-Just remember to consider every factor possible because even though you should hope you never actually to need to use a fire escape ladder, you deserve a sense of safety that benefits everyone in your home.
+Even though First Alert's ladder may be the best choice, the other ladders on the list are worth taking a look at.
+Just remember to consider every factor possible because even though you should hope you never actually to need to use any of the products listed on this page, you deserve a sense of safety that benefits everyone in your home.

 With all the basics considered, we hope you found something on this page suitable for your needs.

 To see other reviews in the security section, please click here.